Peppered Moth: The Melanic carbonaria (Left) and the More Common Light-colored typica (Right).

 Article Summary: Natural selection is the driving force of evolution.
 The environment selects the winners and losers.
 In artificial selection we are the shapers of other living things.

-Comparison of Natural and Artificial Selection
+Comparison of Artificial and Natural Selection

 SPO VIRTUAL CLASSROOMS